JetBrains/kotlin-web-site/docs/topics/native/native-cocoapods.md

 ## Create a project

-If your environment is set up correctly, you can create a new Kotlin Multiplatform project.
+When your environment is set up, you can create a new Kotlin Multiplatform project.
 For that, use the Kotlin Multiplatform web wizard or the Kotlin Multiplatform plugin for Android Studio.

 ### Using web wizard